 Feeling her gentle touch after so many years, he cried out in pain.
-He was a bellowing creature in his last throes at the end of a hunt.
+He was like a bellowing creature in his last throes at the end of a hunt.
 The question he always wanted to ask, the question he was afraid even to contemplate asking, was now wrung out of his soul like his last breath.
 “Oh, God, Joanne!
 Can it ever be possible to forgive me?”
 And his heart cracked at last, in tragic finality, like an earthen pot that could never be fixed, nor ever hold anything precious again.

 “Robbie,” Joanne responded, her hand moving to his, “I forgive you with all my heart.
 I was wrong to blame you.
 You had a great burden and I was so bitter with grief, I made it heavier.”

 He wept for a long time, as they sat in tableau together.
 He did not look round to see if anyone was listening.
 He sobbed, until his weeping subsided, and he could speak again.

 “Look at me,” he admitted, miserably.
 “A mess: outside and in.”